The Science of Hand Washing

 someone who's perfect!

-and dentist, people who work in restaurants, etc.
+and dentists, as well as people who work in restaurants, etc.

 Have a